 Teladoc can cost you as little as $0 if your insurance covers your visit.
 However, you can still use Teladoc if you don’t have insurance; a basic visit for Everyday Care would be no more than $75 without insurance coverage.
 Mental health services have different costs.
 For example:

-- Therapist visits cost $99, and remain that way for single and recurring visits with the same therapist
+- Therapist visits can cost as low as $99, and remain that way for single and recurring visits with the same therapist

-- Psychiatrist visits cost $299 for the initial visit, and $199 for recurring visits
+- Psychiatrist visits can cost as low as $299 for the initial visit, and $199 for recurring visits

 #2 best online doctor app: Sesame Care